Stuart Ralston Research Group

 Osteoporosis risk-benefit calculator

 The ZiPP trial was scheduled to finish in 2020 but final study visits have been delayed due to the coronavirus pandemic.
-It is anticipated that final study visits will be completed before the end of 2021.
+The final study visits were completed in December 2021, and it is expected that the results will be published during 2022.

 Professor Ralston is also chief investigator on the Treatment of Osteogenesis Imperfecta with Teriparatide and Zoledronic acid trial (TOPaZ).
 This seeks to determine if a two-year course of Teriparatide followed by a single infusion of Zoledronic acid is superior to standard care in reducing the risk of fracture in osteogenesis imperfecta.
 More details are at the ISRCTN website: https://www.isrctn.com/ISRCTN15313991 This study has also been negatively impacted by the pandemic but is currently ongoing and has 261 recruits in follow up.
 New sites have just been initiated in Paris and Amsterdam.